 Submit the Returning from a Leave of Absence (More than 5 Months) form ~3 months before you plan to return to the University.
 This will allow time for the creation and receipt of your new SEVIS record/I-20.

 Coordinate with your department to submit the completed Academic and Financial Review (AFR) form and supporting financial documentation to OIA.
 You will be required to provide financial documentation to cover the amount listed as the “Difference*” in the lower right corner of page 2 of the AFR.
 We do not require physical copies of the financial statements.

 Receive your new Form I-20 or DS-2019 from OIA.
 OIA will send your document via the mailing method you indicate on page 3 of the AFR.

 Travel to the U.S. no more than 30 days before the start date listed on your new I-20.

-- Submit an OIA Check-in Form within three business days of your arrival to Chicago.
+- Submit an OIA Check-in Form within five business days of your arrival to Chicago.